Ida Schnall: 1912 Olympics controversy

-As a champion diver, Ida wanted to complete in the 1912 Summer Olympics, which had been opened to female divers and swimmers for the first time; but while 27 swimmers and 12 divers competed, none of them were American, because American women discovered that they were barred from participating.
+As a champion diver, Ida wanted to compete in the 1912 Summer Olympics, which had been opened to female divers and swimmers for the first time; but while 27 swimmers and 12 divers competed, none of them were American, because American women discovered that they were barred from participating.
 The man who ruled that the American women, including Ida Schnall, would not be allowed to compete was James Edward Sullivan of the United States Olympic Committee.
 Like many men of his time, he believed that allowing women to compete in the Olympics was unfeminine, and that women should not be permitted to be part of this kind of competition.
 Ida was not pleased, and she wrote to William Jay Gaynor, then mayor of New York, saying in part that many American women were "anxious to meet their sisters on the athletic field, If all the nations in Europe have fallen in line and allowed their women to compete in these games, why does not our land allow us to do likewise?"
 Ida felt the mayor sent her a dismissive and patronizing reply, but she was undaunted, telling reporters she would continue to fight for women to be allowed greater participation in athletics.
 But it would not be until 1920 when American women would finally be allowed to compete in the Olympics.